vvidovic/inspektr/README.md

 Nothing more, nothing less.

+Fork of apereo inspektr library with support for Java 1.6 (apereo version supports Java >= 1.7).

 ## The architecture

 The architecture of Inspektr Auditing library is very simple.
 At its core it has 3 main components: